softwareunderground/swung-org/proposals/02_birs-financial-support.md

 <!-- Provide some background and context for the proposal.
 What provoked the need -->
 <!-- for the change, action, or technology you're proposing? -->

-The authors of this proposal are organizing a two days workshop at the Banff International Research Station (BIRS), happening from July 28 to July 30, 2023, in Banff, Canada.
+The authors of this proposal are organizing a two days workshop at the [Banff International Research Station (BIRS)][birs.ca], happening from July 28 to July 30, 2023, in Banff, Canada.
-During this workshop, the communities of users and developers of Fatiando a Terra and SimPEG will gather to work on developing a fully open-source geophysical workflow that covers processing raw data to producing interpretable models; improving the interoperability and usability of our tools; and nurturing community building, increasing diversity and sustainability whiten these projects.
+During this workshop, the communities of users and developers of [Fatiando a Terra][fatiando] and [SimPEG][simpeg] will gather to work on developing a fully open-source geophysical workflow that covers processing raw data to producing interpretable models; improving the interoperability and usability of their tools; and nurturing community building, increasing diversity and sustainability whiten these projects.

 BIRS' organization will provide the venue where the event will take place, and cover in-person participants' accommodation for two nights, inside BIRS campus.